-The CWDM signal transmission's simulation is performed in MATLAB Simulink 2014 and consists from implementation of four wavelength channels using the CWDM technique to the simulation model of negative environmental influences at the signal transmission in the optical transmission path [8], [9], [14], [15].
-In our simulation, it is assumed the fiber length of L = 80 km and 4 different wavelengths $\lambda_I - \lambda_A$ .
-Parameters of the optical single-mode fiber are set up particularly for each wavelength.
-For example, the total attenuation $a{total} = 16,8$ dB (i.e. $\alpha{specific} = 0,21$ dB/km) and other specific values PMD = 10 ps/(nm. $\sqrt{k}$ m), CD = 10 ps/km are valid for the wavelength $\lambda_2 = 1551$ nm.
+The CWDM signal transmission's simulation is performed MATLAB Simulink 2014 and consists from in implementation of four wavelength channels using the CWDM technique to the simulation model of negative environmental influences at the signal transmission in the optical transmission path [12], [13], [18], [19].
+In our simulation, it is assumed the fiber length of L = 80 km and 4 different wavelengths $\lambda_1 - \lambda_4$.
+Parameters of the optical singlemode fiber are set up particularly for each wavelength.
+For example, the total attenuation a{total} = 16,8 dB (i.e. $\alpha{specific}$ = 0,21 dB/km) and other specific values CD = 10 ps/km, $PMD = 10 \text{ ps/(nm.}\sqrt{\text{km}})$ are valid for the wavelength $\lambda_2 = 1551$ nm.
 For a simulation, the OOK technique is used with the same 10 Gbit/s transmission speed for each channel.

 The simulation model of the 4-channel CWDM optical transmission path also allows analyzing an impact of the optical transmission path on utilized signal spectrum.
-The spectrum for all four CWDM simulated channels is shown on Fig. 9.
-On Fig. 9, the spectrum of signals entering the SMF block is marked as "IN" and the spectrum of outgoing signals is marked as "OUT".
+The spectrum for all four CWDM simulated channels is shown on Fig. 11.
+On Fig. 11, the spectrum of signals entering the SMF block is marked as "IN" and the spectrum of outgoing signals is marked as "OUT".

-Fig. 9 The frequency spectrum of four CWDM channels (a) entering IN and (b) outgoing OUT the SMF block
+Fig. 11 The frequency spectrum of four CWDM channels (a) entering IN and (b) outgoing OUT the SMF block

-On the Fig. 10, a particular spectrum of the second simulated channel ( $\lambda_2 = 1551$ nm) entering and outgoing the SMF block is presented.
-As can be seen on figures, the signal spectrum after transmission is changed due to negative influences of the optical medium.
+As can be seen on Fig. 11, the strongest impact of nonlinear effects is visible on the 1. channel (see the left sideband) where a new false element in the spectrum is present.
+On the Fig. 12, a particular spectrum of the second simulated channel ($\lambda_2 = 1551$ nm) entering and outgoing the SMF block is presented.
+This signal spectrum after transmission is changed due to negative influences of the optical medium.
 Shapes of signal sidebands are deformed and unsymmetrical.
-Environmental effects with the strongest impact are dispersions (CD and PMD) and FWM.
+Environmental effects with the strongest impact are dispersions (CD and PMD) and the FWM effect.

-Fig. 10 The detailed frequency spectrum of the 2nd CWDM channel (a) entering IN and (b) outgoing OUT the SMF block
+Fig. 12 The detailed frequency spectrum of the 2.
+CWDM channel (a) entering IN and (b) outgoing OUT the SMF block

-On the Fig.11, particular spectra of the second simulated channel ( $\lambda_2 = 1551$ nm) for individual negative environmental influences are presented.
-In the simulation model of the CWDM optical transmission path, following negative influences considered for the optical transmission medium included [8], [9], [14], [15] are included:
+On the Fig. 13, particular spectra of the second simulated channel ($\lambda_2 = 1551$ nm) for individual negative environmental influences are presented.
+In the simulation model of the CWDM optical transmission path, following negative influences considered for the optical transmission medium included [12], [13], [18], [19] are included:

 - Chromatic dispersion (CHD)

 - Polarization mode dispersion (PMD)

 - Four way mixing (FWM)

-- Self-phase modulation (SPM) & Cross phase modulation (XPM)
+- Self-phase modulation (SPM)&Cross phase modulation (XPM)

-- Stimulated Raman scattering (SRS) & Stimulated Brillouin scattering (SBS) & Attenuation
+- Stimulated Raman scattering (SRS)&Stimulated Brillouin scattering (SBS)&Attenuation

-Fig. 11 The detailed frequency spectrum of the 2nd CWDM channel for individual negative environmental influences
+Fig. 13 The detailed frequency spectrum of the 2.
+CWDM channel for individual negative environmental influences